Survey on Modeling of Human-made Articulated Objects

 \mypara{Self-supervised learning}.
-Although supervised learning is effective in learning the articulation model, it requires a large amount of labeled data to train the model.
-To alleviate this issue, a few works propose to leverage self-supervised learning to estimate the articulation model. \citet{shi2021self} leverage a network to learn the point correspondence across different frames of the point cloud sequence from the input.
+Although supervised learning is effective in learning the articulation model, a large amount of labeled data is required to train the model.
+To alleviate this issue, a few works~\cite{shi2021self,huang2021multibodysync,liu2023self,lin2024autourdf} propose to leverage self-supervised learning to estimate the articulation model by leveraging the correspondence across multi-state observations of the object. \citet{shi2021self} leverage a network to learn the point correspondence across different frames of the point cloud sequence from the input.
 Once the 3D trajectories are constructed by learning the consistent point correspondence, the joint parameters can be estimated by fitting the motion on the trajectories.
 One limitation of this work is that it requires observing a motion sequence as input, which usually involves human intervention while capturing the data.
 This tedious motion-capturing process makes the method less scalable to real-world applications.
 To alleviate this issue, \citet{liu2023self} propose to learn the joint parameters from a single point cloud in a self-supervised manner.
 By factorizing each articulated part to its own normalized canonical space and then reconstructing it back to the input state using an optimized transformation, the reconstruction consistency in this process can be used to supervise the training.